 The %REL14FEAT command is allowed only before activating the modem with the +CFUN=1 command.
-If the feature configuration needs to be changed, the modem must first be set to flight mode with the CFUN=4 command.
+If the feature configuration needs to be changed, the modem must first be set to flight mode with the +CFUN=4 command.
 Otherwise, the command returns ERROR.

-The command configuration is stored to NVM approximately every 48 hours and when the modem is powered off with the +CFUN=0 command.
+The command configuration is stored to NVM approximately every 48 hours and when the modem is set to minimum functionality mode with the +CFUN=0 command.
 Values stored by the user can be overwritten by operator settings.